-—SM Power Save Capability subfield format
+—SM Power Save Capability subfield forma

 The SM Power Save subfield indicates the support for spatial multiplexing power save for an EDMG STA (see 11.2.6).
 It also indicates the spatial multiplexing power save mode that is in operation immediately after (re)association.
 This subfield is set to 0 for static SM power save mode, 1 for dynamic SM power save mode, and 3 for SM power save disabled or not supported.
 The value of 2 is reserved.